-Ashley Riverside is the only property in the market area built in this century, so it's market rate rents have been used as the average.
+Ashley Riverside is the only property in the market area built in this century, so its market rate rents have been used as the average.
 Since Ashley Riverside is a modern LIHTC apartment complex with market rate units in a similar neighborhood, it's probably a good indication of the type of rents the subject could achieve.
-While we were unable to update the rents at Ashley Riverside (no one was ever available at the property) it is unlikely that they have decreased in the past year; various Internet listings suggest they have increased them slightly.